 You can see the Brotherhoods inside the Cathedral, considering that the access has a restricted schedule and once you leave, you can not re-enter.
 Also, listen to bands is not possible inside the temple.
 You neither can find a neighbor that advice you for through the streets like a Seville Easter guide.

 There are special places for watching Processions.
-Arco del Postigo, where you can make the wait at Postiguillo Bar; Cuesta del Bacalao, special for Palm Sunday, Wednesday and Thursday, with Antigüedades Bar to liven up the wait; the arrival of the Baratillo Brotherhood on Wednesday, where the bar of the same name can help you to wait in better spirits; Plaza de El Salvador, with Café Universal close to take a break; or La Alfalfa, especially on Tuesday, where the Bodega Donaire can serve you to regain strength.
+Arco del Postigo, where you can make the wait at Postiguillo Bar; Cuesta del Bacalao, special for Palm Sunday, Wednesday and Thursday, with Antigüedades Bar to liven up the wait; the arrival of the Baratillo Brotherhood on Wednesday, where the bar of the same name can help you to wait in better spirits; Plaza de El Salvador, with Universal People for to take a break; or La Alfalfa, especially on Tuesday, where the Bodega Donaire can serve you to regain strength.

 So dozens of Processions run through the streets of Seville.
 You can check the day by day in the Seville Easter Guide below to find out what you should schedule and how repartirte the days.
 To delve into these areas in advance, you should meet some Sevillian people that advise you a little in your movements.
 To be aware of more information, you can download any mobile app like El Capillita.